evandrosaturnino/token-dashboard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Run T dApp against the Sepolia network
+# Run T dapp against the Sepolia network

 ## Update the `.env` file: